XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/equipments.md

 > Advised to use if lack gold ones.
 Do calibration only on gold ones for calibration ticket efficiency.
 Otherwise, fine to level them up.

-### Which is more efficient for enhancing equipment, equip enhance parts or fodder equips?

-> Yes.
-It's a matter of resource cost per point raised.

-### What's the MAX in blue box in equipment mean?

-> Highest calibration aka highest base stat of that particular equipment.
-You can calibrate in the Research menu.

-### Will I be able to get maximum calibration or is that part of RNG?

-> The only RNG in equipment calibration is how many tickets wasted before maxing.

 ### Does AA-12's SPEQ count as a slug?

 > No, apparently due to lacking ×3 damage.